Valerie Solanas: Popular culture

-Solanas' life has inspired three plays.
+Solanas's life has inspired three plays.
 Valerie Shoots Andy (2001), by Carson Kreitzer, starred two actors playing a younger (Heather Grayson) and an older (Lynne McCollough) Solanas.
 Tragedy in Nine Lives (2003), by Karen Houppert, examined the encounter between Solanas and Warhol as a Greek tragedy and starred Juliana Francis as Solanas.
 In 2011, Pop!, a musical by Maggie-Kate Coleman and Anna K. Jacobs, focused mainly on Warhol (played by Tom Story).
 Rachel Zampelli played Solanas and sang "Big Gun", described as the "evening's strongest number" by The Washington Post.

 Swedish author Sara Stridsberg wrote a semi-fictional novel about Solanas called Drömfakulteten ('The Dream Faculty'), published in 2006.
 The book's narrator visits Solanas toward the end of her life at the Bristol Hotel.
 Stridsberg was awarded the Nordic Council's Literature Prize for the book.
 The novel was later translated into and published in English under the title Valerie, or, The Faculty of Dreams: A Novel in 2019.

-In 2006 Solanas was featured in eleventh episode of the second season Adult Swim show The Venture Bros as part of a group called The Groovy Gang.
+In 2006 Solanas was featured in eleventh episode of the second season Adult Swim show The Venture Bros. as part of a group called The Groovy Gang.
 The group was a parody of the Scooby Gang from Scooby-Doo and was made up of parodies of Solanas (Velma), Ted Bundy (Fred), David Berkowitz (Shaggy), Patty Hearst (Daphne), and Groovy (Scooby).
 In the episode she is voiced by Joanna Adler.
 Most of her lines in the episode are quotes from the SCUM Manifesto.

 Solanas was featured in a 2017 episode of the FX series American Horror Story: Cult, "Valerie Solanas Died for Your Sins: Scumbag".
 She was played by Lena Dunham.
 The episode portrayed Solanas as the instigator of most of the Zodiac Killer murders.

 In 2022, Up Your Ass was re-published by writer and editor Leah Whitman-Salkin for MIT's Sternberg Press / Montana.
 This issue included a contribution by the writer Paul B. Preciado.